 It’s also environmentally conscious, as concrete is always available locally – cutting down on transportation costs and pollution – and is made from limestone, an abundant natural resource.
 Plus, it’s easy to take care of.
 A concrete pool deck is durable and only needs to be resealed every two or three years.

-If the natural stone paving has been installed properly, it will last a long time and won’t crack like concrete tends to.
-The design can be scaled fairly seamlessly, too; additional stone can be added and fanned out around the perimeter to create a larger pool deck area.
+If the natural stone pavers have been installed properly, it will last a long time and won’t crack like concrete tends to.
+The design can be scaled fairly seamlessly, too; additional stone can be added and fanned out around the perimeter to create a larger outdoor living pool area.

-Natural stone can get expensive if you’re installing it everywhere – limiting your natural stone use to just the coping around the pool’s edge can help you stay on budget.
+Natural paving stones can get expensive if you’re installing it everywhere – limiting your natural stone use to just the pool coping around the edge can help you stay on budget.
 Cost is also impacted by your decision to “dry lay” the stone on a crushed stone and sand base or by mortaring it on a concrete base.
 The dry-laid approach is more cost-effective.

-Natural stone also can shift and move over time, especially in areas where there’s extensive grading or backfill during excavation.
-And weeds can grow up among the stones (if dry-laid), which can be unsightly if you wanted a super-clean look for your pool deck surface.
+Natural stone also can shift and move over time, especially in areas where there’s extensive grading or back-fill during excavation.
+And weeds can grow up among the stones (if dry-laid), which can be unsightly if you want a super-clean look for your pool deck surface.

 Brick paver pool deck

-Brick can be a bit more expensive than other pool deck surface and paving options because of the labor required to install it, and it’s also prone to shifting and breakage.
-But it can be long lasting and provides a classic and elegant look to your swimming pool and backyard.
+Brick can be a bit more expensive for homeowners than other pool deck surfaces and pool paver options because of the labor required to install it, and it’s also prone to shifting and breakage.
+But it can be long lasting and provides a classic and elegant look to your modern swimming pool outdoor space.